ellisaveta/FMI-OperatingSystems/README.md

 # FMI-OperatingSistems
-Studied 2021/2022 (my second year)
+Studied 2021/2022 (my second year).
-Here are some homeworks
+Here are some homeworks.